 Contacts: Kyes Stevens, Founder/Director, (334) 844-8946; email@example.com; firstname.lastname@example.org

 Program Description: The Alabama Prison Arts + Education Project is a program dedicated to providing access to sustained and quality educational experiences in the arts and humanities to incarcerated students in Alabama.

 The program believes that it is important for incarcerated people to gain a quality education, and also to build a relationship with learning that will continue to grow for the rest of their lives.
 The goals of APAEP have always been to place rich creative and intellectual opportunities into Alabama’s prisons.

 APAEP grew from one poet teaching in one prison (founder and director Kyes Stevens) in 2002, to a pool of more than 80 writers, artists, scholars and visiting writers teaching in 12 correctional facilities in Alabama.
 Course offerings have expanded from poetry and creative writing to southern literature, photography, African-American literature and many other classes.
 Classes in arts and humanities are based on introductory college courses and run for 14 weeks.

 Unique Features: APAEP focuses on education as process and journey.
-The structure of classes are based on college level courses because APAEP wants its students to know that if they choose to pursue a college degree, that they are capable of doing the course-work.
+The structure of our pre-college classes are based on college-level courses because APAEP wants its students to know that if they choose to pursue a college degree, that they are capable of doing the course-work.
 But on a much more fundamental level, APAEP is about building a relationship with learning, and in that process, also a relationship with the world around each student.
 Classrooms become communities of learners—and in a community, members are invested in each other.